iconengineering/leyden-creek-master-plan/docs/hydraulic-analysis.md

 using HEC-RAS version 4.1.0.

-The steady flow files used within these models were updated with new discharges developed for this study, as discussed in Section *3.0 HYDROLOGIC ANALYSIS*.
+The steady flow files used within these models were updated with new discharges developed for this study, as discussed in [Section 3.0 Hydrologic Analysis](hydrologic-analysis).

 ## 4.1 Evaluation of Existing Facilities